-The H370 Stinger uses a 7.1 Channel Realtek ALC1220 audio controller.
+The Z270 STINGER and Stinger both use a 7.1 Realtek ALC1150 audio controller.
 This section will cover installation of the controller (in Windows 10) and the basic configuration options that are available in the software.

-To begin, use the drivers on the included USB flash drive or download the current Realtek drivers from www.evga.com/support/download.
-Once downloaded, right-click to extract the file and run the correct 32-bit or 64-bit driver for your operating system.
+To begin, use your installation DVD or download the current Realtek drivers form www.evga.com/support/download.
+Once the zip file is downloaded, right-click the file to extract it, and run the correct 32-bit or 64-bit executable for your operating system.
 Once launched, select "Next" on the extraction window, "Next" on the installation window, then select "Yes, I want to restart my computer now."
 Click "Finish."